TokenScript-Framework/papers/src/papers/smart-token-paper.md

 Unlike traditional application's dependency on system components, these web services transcend their functional roles to become the custodians of trust, safeguarding the secure and reliable operations of web applications.
 In the discourse of this paper, such pivotal web services are identified as Trust Anchors.

 This section will dissect the anatomy of trust anchors, delineate their role in the centralization of the web, and propose a decentralized alternative through the implementation of Smart Tokens.
+We will start with a definition:

-### The Dual Role of Trust Anchors
+#### Trust Anchors

+Trust Anchors are essential web services that web applications depends on, yet can't provide themselves even if they posses the code and computation resources, as it is a point of trust the web applications' business logic depends on.
+Trust Anchors are culmination of functionality and trust.
 Trust anchors are web services that offer more than mere functionality; they embody the operational integrity of web applications.
 Users trust these services having stringent security measures and to remain operational and continue to exist.

+The dual-role nature of trust anchor can be explained in a case study

-#### Case Study: Google Login
+### Case Study: Google Login

 Two challenges emerge when a user attempts to authenticate with a website.
 First, the users can’t trust that the website can safe-guard their data, such as password.
 Second, the website can’t trust that the user is genuine.
 This predicament often leads users to prefer logging in with Google, a trusted entity, and websites to favor Google's authentication service.
 Presently, the reliance on social logins has grown to the extent that some websites have entirely eliminated traditional password databases.